siavhnz/intro-with-signup/README.md

 ### Useful resources

-- [HSL to HEX](https://htmlcolors.com/hsl-to-hex) - I use this site in my solution to convert HSL to HEX colors
+- [HSL to HEX](https://htmlcolors.com/hsl-to-hex) - I use this site in my solutions to convert HSL to HEX colors

+- [CSS Tailwind Preflight](https://tailwindcss.com/docs/preflight) - A great CSS reset

 ## Author